How is Billy unique as a Music Instructor in the Bay Area?

 I have worked with students of all ages from young children to adults.
-I have also worked with students with special needs as a Board Certified Music Therapist.
+I have also worked with students with special needs theough my teaching and have a degree in music therapy.

 A student of mine is also taking drum lessons.
 He was able to play piano with his drum teacher playing on drumset as well while I sang the vocals at the Lawley Lessons Student Showcase.
 I love when collaboration can happen for the benefit of a student!

 If a teacher does not seem a fit in the first lesson, do not commit!
 Always use your gut instinct and be true to what is best for you.